My aim with DIY projects around the home is to look for innovative space-saving ideas and save costs on materials by recycling.

 The whole purpose of the jig is that it guides the router precisely where you want it for each cut, moving the jig down to the next marked line to make the next cut until all channels are complete.

 Once the 12 channels were cut (six on either side at equal spacing), I cut 12 strips of MDF from some spare laminate flooring with a circular saw and saw guide set at 10mm (just under an inch).
 I then stacked them and cut them to length in the miter saw.
 Then it was a simple case of running a little wood glue in each groove and pushing the strips in; as the strips and the grooves are the same thickness (making it a tight fit), no further fixing is required as once the glue is set the strips will be firmly fitted in place.

 Sand and Clean, Assemble and Finishing Touches

-Now all the pieces are cut ready for assembly now is a good time to give all surfaces a good sanding down with an electric sander and a quick wipe over with some white spirit to clean off the sawdust.
+Now all the pieces are cut and ready for assembly, now is a good time to give all surfaces a good sanding down with an electric sander and a quick wipe over with some white spirit to clean off the sawdust.

-It’s at this stage (once the white spirit has dried) where I also like to give to give all the wood surfaces a quick rub with some teak oil on a cloth.
-And once that’s dried rub in a little bit of beeswax using a fine grade wire wool (steel wool) and a few minutes later buffing up with a soft cloth.
+It’s at this stage (once the white spirit has dried) that I also like to give all the wood surfaces a quick rub with some teak oil on a cloth.
+And once that’s dried, rub in a little bit of beeswax using a fine-grade wire wool (steel wool), and a few minutes later, buffing up with a soft cloth.

-Then it’s a simple case of assembly with glue and nails or screws and ensuring it’s all square by either checking all corners with the square or measuring from corner to corner (diagonally) then repeating with the other two corners; if the two sets of measurements are identical then it’s all square.
-In this case once glued I pinned it with wire nails from a nail gun; although for larger structures using screws does give a stronger fitting.
+Then it’s a simple case of assembly with glue and nails or screws and ensuring it’s all square by either checking all corners with the square or measuring from corner to corner (diagonally) and then repeating with the other two corners; if the two sets of measurements are identical then it’s all square.
+In this case, once glued, I pinned it with wire nails from a nail gun; although for larger structures, using screws does give a stronger fitting.

 Electric Sander or Wood Plane?